range3/holo/README.md

 ```

 ## Sixel Graphics is supported !
-If you use a SIXEL-supported terminal such as wsltty, you will see higher resolution thumbnails.
+If you use a SIXEL-supported terminal such as wsltty, you can see higher resolution thumbnails.

 (I really hope Windows Terminal will support SIXEL.)
 - https://github.com/microsoft/terminal/issues/448